Research Associate (Postdoc) – Metabolic Engineering, Microbial Genetics

 Within GLBRC, our groups aim at optimizing microbial conversion of lignocellulosic sugars to specialty biofuels.
 We seek a motivated candidate to apply metabolic engineering, multi-omics, and synthetic biology approaches to improve cellulosic biofuel production in yeast.

-The candidate, co-mentored by GLBRC researchers Prof. Chris Todd Hittinger and Dr. Trey Sato, will be responsible for independent and collaborative research projects to increase the conversion of glucose and xylose, the two most prevalent sugars in plant biomass, into isobutanol in Saccharomyces cerevisiae.
+The candidate will be responsible for independent and collaborative research projects to increase the conversion of glucose and xylose, the two most prevalent sugars in plant biomass, into isobutanol in Saccharomyces cerevisiae.
 The candidate will have access to equipment and resources within our Center for adaptative laboratory evolution, genome sequencing, CRISPR/Cas9 engineering, strain libraries, industrially relevant lignocellulosic hydrolysates, and metabolomic tools.

 Required degree

 Ph.D. with strong background in molecular genetics, microbiology, metabolic engineering, and/or synthetic biology.
-Candidate must be within 2 years of PhD graduation and Ph.D. must be granted by the start date.
+Candidates must be within 2 years of PhD graduation and Ph.D. must be granted by the start date.

 Minimum requirements